 If you’re having trouble coming up with ideas, contact outside resources such as JAN, vocational rehabilitation experts, and disability-related organizations.
 Be sure to withhold your employee’s name to comply with the ADA’s rules on confidentiality.

 5. Do: Help chronically ill employees stay connected

 It’s common for chronically ill employees to feel isolated from their coworkers and everything that’s going on at work.
 So, make an extra effort to include them in meetings (on conference call or video chat if they’re working from home) and social events, and touch base with them on a regular basis.
 Reaching out helps chronically ill employees continue to feel like they are valued team members, and that their company cares for them.

 Don’t ask for details about the employee’s medical condition or history.
 A good policy for employers who have a chronically ill employee is to ask only what’s absolutely necessary.
 Under the ADA, when an employee requests an accommodation, and the disability and need for accommodation are not obvious, the employer can ask for medical documentation.
 The documentation can help determine whether the employee has a disability and needs the accommodation, while providing information to help process the accommodation request.

 It’s not the employer’s role to assess whether employees truly have a disability or not.
 It’s more about helping employees perform their job duties to the best of their ability.

 Keep the lines of communication open.
 Chronic conditions may worsen over time.
 It’s important to monitor how the accommodations you’ve made are working, and whether they may need to be changed, or if additional modifications might be needed.
 Showing compassion is equally important.
 Good companies understand that success includes treating people with respect and dignity, in sickness and in health.

-For more information on workplace regulations that cover disabilities, download our free e-book: Employment Law: Are You Putting Your Business at Risk?
+For more information on managing employees with chronic illness, download our free e-book: Employment law: Are you putting your business at risk?